smcclab/smc-course/_workshops/10-topologies.md

 Before this week's workshop, have a think about:

-- **what are the components of your final gig topology?** this includes people (your ensemble-mates, audience), software (Pd, Extempore, Processing, web things) hardware (laptops, midi controllers, Goon-a-trons) and the infrastructure required to connect them all
+- **what are the components of your final gig topology?** this includes people (your ensemble-mates, audience), software (Pd, Gibber, Processing, web things) hardware (laptops, midi controllers, Goon-a-trons) and the infrastructure required to connect them all